thepassle/webcomponents-from-zero-to-hero/README.md

 ### constructor()

 The `constructor` runs whenever an element is created, but _before_ the element is attached to the document.
-You should avoid touching any attributes or light DOM children as they may not be available yet.
+The constructor can be use for setting some initial state, setting up event listeners, and creating shadow DOM.

 We'll use the `constructor` for attaching the shadowroot, and setting up variables.

 ### connectedCallback()

 The `connectedCallback` is called when the element is inserted to the DOM.
-It's a good place to set event listeners, and querying any children nodes you might need, as well as internal state.
+It's a good place to run setup code, like fetching data, or setting default attributes.

 ### disconnectedCallback()